Meeting Individual Needs

 At Aldwickbury, we endeavour to be an inclusive organisation and our procedures and guidelines apply across the whole school.

-The Head of Individual Development is responsible for liaising with all staff and, in particular, the Head of Pre-Prep, Head of Juniors, Director of Studies and Matron, to guarantee that all boys have a happy school experience and achieve their full potential.
-In addition, the school employs a part-time member of staff specifically for SEND.
+The Head of Individual Development is responsible for liaising with all staff, in particular, the Head of Pre-Prep, Head of Juniors, Head of Year 5 & 6, Director of Studies and Matron, to guarantee that all boys have a happy school experience and achieve their full potential.
+In addition, the school employs a part-time member of staff specifically for SEND specialist tutoring.
 The school also has a Counsellor available one day a week to meet with the boys.

-The Deputy Head, Head of Junior Department and Head of Pre-Prep coordinate the provision for all boys with learning difficulties in Years 5-8, Years 3-4 and Reception - Year 2 respectively.
-The Learning Support teacher coordinates the provision for any boys who she teaches on a 1:1 basis and is available for advice on specific issues relating to any boy.
+The Head of Individual Development, Head of Junior Department and Head of Pre-Prep coordinate the provision for all boys with learning difficulties in Years 5-8, Years 3-4 and Reception - Year 2 respectively.
+The Learning Support teacher coordinates the provision for any boys whom she teaches on a 1:1 basis.

-It is the role of the Director of Studies and the Head of Individual Development to ensure that all staff are aware of the needs of our boys as it is everyone’s responsibility to deliver high quality, appropriate provision for all.
+It is the role of the Director of Studies and the Head of Individual Development to ensure that all staff are aware of the needs of our boys as it is everyone’s responsibility to deliver high quality teaching and appropriate provision for all.

 Parents are kept informed of their son’s progress and, if there are any concerns, are invited to attend regular meetings to discuss how best to move forward to allow him to fulfil his full potential.